ccomrade/zcu-kiv-ds-1/README.md

 # zcu-kiv-ds-1

-The first project from KIV/DS.
+This is the first KIV/DS project.